A-New-BellHope/bellhop/README.md

 # Other information

-See index.htm for further information.
+See index.htm for information from the original repo.

 Code retrieved 12/17/21 from http://oalib.hlsresearch.com/AcousticsToolbox/
 claimed to have been updated 11/4/20.